AMERICAN SWASTIKAS of WWI & WWII. BOEING P-12 F4B

 After training in Texas and France, this division was in combat in World War I for over a month until the end of the war.
 Two Oklahoma National Guardsmen in the 36th received the Medal of Honor, our country’s highest decoration for gallantry and bravery at the risk of life above and beyond the call of duty.

-In 1923, the unit was organized as a National Guard Division with units in OK, CO, NM, and AZ
+In 1923, the unit was organized as a National Guard Division with units in OK, CO, NM, and AZ.

 The Germans did not call the symbol "swastika," and neither did Native Americans.
 In fact, the symbol attributed to Native Americans should not even be described as a swastika.
 The Native American "whirling logs" pictogram did not even look like a modern swastika until Native Americans were asked to mimic the modern-looking swastika symbol.
 The term "swastika" should not even be used in the same sentence as "Native American" unless it is a sentence debunking the myth.